Salt & Wind Travel

 Avocado Wine Pairing

 Avocados don’t have a strong flavor, so be mindful not to overwhelm them when pairing them with wine.
-Their high-fat content means you want a wine with acidity, but, as we said above, you want the wine should be the same intensity as the food.
+Their high-fat content means you want a wine with acidity, but, as we said above, the wine should be the same intensity as the food.
 Choose brut sparkling wine, unoaked Chardonnay, Grüner Veltliner, Sauvignon Blanc, or a rosé.

 Perfect Pairing: Fried Avocado Tacos And Brut Sparkling Wine